ramyabala221190/NodeExpressMicroservice-I/README.md

 # SSL

+SSL not required for microsvcs.
+SSL handled at nginx level.
+Below just for info

 Only for prod docker containers, we are using ssl self signed certificates.

 Same rootCa certificate is used for all microservices and gateway project.
 That command already specified in gateway project.